Tai Chi for stress and emotional eating

 Yes.
 Seated options can still support breathing, coordination, and focus.

-A beginner-friendly approach to weight support through gentle movement, reduced stress, and consistency.
+A beginner-friendly guide to Tai Chi for weight loss support through low-impact movement, stress reduction, and sustainable consistency.

-A calm comparison of Tai Chi and walking for beginners building sustainable weight-loss momentum.
+A calm comparison of Tai Chi and walking for weight loss support, including low-impact movement, stress support, and consistency.